gasiordev/gasiordev.github.io/_posts/2020-05-12-403-no-valid-crumb-in-jenkins.md

 `403 No valid crumb was included in the request`.

 There are few ways to fix this and the easiest one is to use a plugin called *Strict Crumb Issuer*.

-After installing it, it has to be chosen as *Crumb Issuer* in *Manage Jenkins > Global Settings > CSRF Protection*.
+After installing it, it has to be selected in *Manage Jenkins > Global Settings > CSRF Protection*.
 In the same section, there's a button labelled *Advanced* which shows plugin's configuration.
 Uncheck the *Check the session ID* tickbox.